thomaslaraia/OOSA-code-public/README.md

 Contains a suggested answer for week 2's algorithm.
 A suggested method using both looping and recursion is given.

-    binarySearches.py: contains suggested answers for binary search by loop and recursion finishedQuartiles.py: uses the above to find quartiles in a sorted dataset searchObject.py: begins an object for sorting data makeData.py: makes data for testing algorithms
+    searchObject.py:            begins an object for sorting data searchObject_withplot.py:   the above with an plotting function added binarySearches.py:          contains suggested answers for binary search by loop and recursion finishedQuartiles.py:       uses the above to find quartiles in a sorted dataset makeData.py:                makes data for testing algorithms
     randomWages.py:             generates random wage data for testing algorithms